Christianisation of Anglo-Saxon England: c. 688–726: Enforcement of Christianity through Ine's law code

-Ine of Wessex succeeded Cædwalla in 628 or 629 and was a strong supporter of the Church, giving funds to ecclesiastical sites such as those at Malmesbury and Mulchney.
+Ine of Wessex succeeded Cædwalla in 689 and was a strong supporter of the Church, giving funds to ecclesiastical sites such as those at Malmesbury and Mulchney.
 He also increased their freedom, allowing them to operate independently from secular affairs in a similar way to what had been previously established in Kentish and Frankish kingdoms.

 The laws attributed to him record that they were legislated with the support of his leading men and in the presence of Church officials.
 They are the first recorded for the Kingdom of Wessex and enforce adherence to Christian practices, including making compulsory the paying of church scot and the baptising of one's children within 30 days, with fines to be imposed on those who don't comply.
 It also further specifies that if a lord makes his þēowman work on a Sunday then that slave is to be set free, while if a freeman works on a Sunday then he is to be enslaved as punishment.
 Ine's laws also put greater legal weight on oaths made by those who took Communion than those who didn't.